 - This salad can be made the day before without the pita and kept in the fridge until you are ready to serve it that day.

-- You can toast the pita the day before and keep it in an air-tight container but if you are going to make it the traditional way with the fried the pita crisps do fry them on the day otherwise they will become chewy.
+- You can toast the pita the day before and keep it in an air-tight container, but if you are going to make it the traditional way with the fried pita crisps, fry them on the day otherwise they will become chewy.

 - Of course, you can make the dressing several days ahead and keep it in an airtight container in the fridge.

 - Fatoush is just perfect for food prep for your weekday lunches as it keeps well in the fridge and is substantial enough to keep you energised throughout the day.
 Just keep the pita bread in an air-tight container to add on top at the last minute.

 - You can add any form of protein that you like, such as crumbled feta, kofta, meat or chicken skewers, or some falafel would be fantastic as a vegetarian option.